its-rajesh/Wave-U-Net/README.md

 # WaveUnet Implementation for Saraga Dataset (Indian Carnatic Music)

 Actual Network: https://github.com/f90/Wave-U-Net-Pytorch.
-Have used the same network and rewritten to use the appropriate dataset.
+Have used this as baseline and restructured to use the appropriate dataset.

 Saraga Carnatic Dataset: